pranjalsingh03/Ruby-lern/variables/README.md

     1. Local Variables − Local variables are the variables that are defined in a method.
 Local variables are not available outside the method.
-You will see more details about method in subsequent chapter.
 Local variables begin with a lowercase letter or _.

     2. Instance Variables − Instance variables are available across methods for any particular instance or object.
 That means that